 Things to do in Kobarid

-- Kobarid Museum – This town is defined by World War I, and at this museum you’ll find exhibits which show some of the events from the war, which afflicted this town.
+- Kobarid Museum – This town is defined by World War I, and at this museum, you’ll find exhibits that show some of the events from the war, which afflicted this town.

 - Bridge of Napoleon – An incredible bridge that crosses high above the Soca River, just outside Kobarid.

-- Xpoint – This is an agency who can get you out on the river to go rafting, kayaking, and other exciting water sports.
-If you want some real exciting things to do in Slovenia, they can get you to it!
+- Xpoint – This is an agency that can get you out on the river to go rafting, kayaking, and other exciting water sports.
+If you want some really exciting things to do in Slovenia, they can get you to it!

-- Kozjak waterfall – a beautiful hidden waterfall inside a cave, a few kilometres from Kobarid.
+- Kozjak waterfall – a beautiful hidden waterfall inside a cave, a few kilometers from Kobarid.